Hullow/MiniRT/Documentation/Journal-fallan.md

 - Renders: sceneSphere.rt seems ok, sceneDefault seems not, sceneExample.rt doesn't render (rt_valid_orient issue is signalled).
 - Empty line in file or (except at the end: only one empty line after text is okay, but 2+ is not) => segfault
 - Issue printing plane properly

+# 5/6/25
+- Debugging plane + cylinder rotations with pberset
+- For rotation (of cylinders at least), I seem to have a solution (thanks Claude!!)